ddcovery/dice_sum_count/README.md

     return [1, 2, 3, 4, 5, 6].map(n => count(s - n, d - 1)).reduce((a, b) => a + b)
 }
 ```
+This algorithm, without any optimizacion, has a complexity order of **O( D * 6^D )** where D is the number of dice.

+### The algorithms

-The code shows how performance can be improved drastically adding memoization or converting tail recursion to an iterative version
+The code you can find in this project shows how performance can be improved drastically adding memoization or converting tail recursion to an iterative version.

 The evolution is shown with this 4 code files